rafiarslan/MarsSurvivor/README.md

 # MarsSurvivor

-A small, single player, top down shooter which player tries to survive hordes of aliens in Mars. <br/>
-Hordes of aliens attack player in different waves while player tries to survive, collecting health pickups scattered around the map if needed. <br/>
+A small, single-player, top-down shooter in which the player tries to survive hordes of aliens on Mars.
+Hordes of aliens attack the player in different waves while the player tries to survive, collecting health pickups scattered around the map if needed.

-Game is made using Unreal Engine.
+Made with Unreal Engine.